 It is said “Izushi soba” was brought from the Shinano Region by the Sengoku clan.
 And today there are everywhere soba shops in this town!

 Every time we go back to Japan, we go to eat soba.
 I recommend some good restaurants we visited (and most likely revisit).
 Good services and atmosphere.
 Izushi is also famous for Izushi-yaki (Izushi ware).
 The soba is served on these Izushi-yaki dishes.

 You pile up the dishes like this.
 If the hight of the pile is longer than the length of your chopsticks, it means you’ve had enough!
 Ours is always much higher.

-After eating enjoy shopping!
+After eating delicious soba, it is time to enjoy shopping!

 A big clock tower called Shinkoro stands in the center of the town.
 Originally Izushi people heard a sound of the drums from the tower, which indicated that the lord of the castle was present.
 The clock was actually added later after some episode.When a doctor in the town became severely sick, many Izuhshi people prayed devotedly for his recovery.
 When the doctor got well, he wanted to show his gratitude to the people and presented the clock to the town.
 It was 1881.

 At Izushi sake brewing house, they sell local sake, Sasazuru (114-1 Uoya Izushi Toyo-oka).
 They say that the color of the sake storehouse changes according to the season.